istio/istio.io/_docs/setup/install-extensions.md

 An example is 'istio_provision_cert' - the generated files must be copied to /etc/certs on each machine.

-* Download istio debian files and install them on the machines, and start 'istio' and 'istio-auth-node-agent' services.
+* Install istio debian files,and start 'istio' and 'istio-auth-node-agent' services.

 After setup, the machine should be able to access services running in the k8s cluster or other cluster extension machines.

 ## Running services on a cluster extension machine